Dynamic Assets Selection

 # ascending=True)

-The Normalized Average True Range (NATR) is a volatility metric that adjusts the Average True Range (ATR) for the price level of the asset, providing a percentage-based measure that makes it easier to compare volatility across different priced stocks.
+The Normalized Average True Range (NATR) adjusts the Average True Range (ATR) for the price level of the asset.
+This gives a percentage-based measure, making it easier to compare volatility across stocks at different price levels.

 import qnt.filter as qnfilter